DC-Cheng/professional-cuda-c-programming/README.md

-# websites
+# Websites
 http://www.hds.bme.hu/~fhegedus/C++/Professional%20CUDA%20C%20Programming.pdf

-Professional CUDA C Programming
+# Professional CUDA C Programming
 ===============================

 Included here are the code files for any samples used in the chapters as